-- A person under 16 years old should never operate this vehicle. - Passenger on 2-UP models must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated on this vehicle.
+- A person under 16 years old should never operate this vehicle. - Passenger must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated on this vehicle.

 Training Course

 Never operate this vehicle without proper instruction.
 Take a training course.
 All operators should receive training from a certified instructor.